Meet the Cancer Alliance team

 Scott has previously worked in primary care and the third sector supporting unpaid Carers in a community setting for both the local authority and a national charity.
-Scott holds qualifications in Health & Social Care, Project Management and is currently undertaking a qualification in Healthcare Leadership & Management.
+Scott holds qualifications in Health and Social Care, Project Management and is currently undertaking a qualification in Healthcare Leadership and Management.

 In his spare time Scott enjoys amateur dramatics, often appearing on stage in his local area.
 Scott enjoys walks at the beach with his Labrador and eating out to offset the additional exercise!